sergiomartins8/test-automation-bootstrap/docs/documentation.md

 ![](img/structure.gif)

 Within page objects you may find two kinds:
-1. `Pages` a complete page (eg. login page, home page)
+1. `Pages` complete page (eg. login page, home page)
-1. `Components` Reusable components within a page (eg. search bar, login form)
+1. `Components` reusable components within a page (eg. search bar, login form)

-> NOTE: Components are not supposed to be restricted to single pages.
+> **NOTE:** components are not supposed to be restricted to single pages.
 Components are designed to be reused throughout the framework.
 > Thus, if you've to group them, group them by component type, not page; eg. forms, sidebars, modals.

 ## Suites